oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

 Your environment has been set.
 Check if the DB service is ready to accept requests
-DB Connection URL [oracle-db.default.svc.cluster.local:1521/devpdb.k8s] and schemaPrefix is [domain1]
+DB Connection URL [oracle-db.default.svc.cluster.local:1521/devpdb.k8s] and schemaPrefix is [domain1] rcuType [fmw]"

 **** Success!!! ****
 You can connect to the database in your app using: